notsorsrfrfr/LitSolo_SanidhyaRaj/README.md

 - 🔄 3D stage environment (in progress)

 ## Team
-Built solo by Lit Solo — combining 2+ years of Unreal Engine cinematography and animation experience with AI integration.
+Built solo by Lit Solo, combining 2+ years of Unreal Engine cinematography and animation experience with AI integration.